What you should know before breeding your cat

 Observe the temperament and mood

-During matting, your cat will scream and try to run off.
+During mating, your cat will scream and try to run off.
 This is because cat sex is painful.
 The male cat has a barbed penis with hook-like features, these are what cause pain to the female.
 In order to finish the mating successfully, the male might grab the female’s neck until he is done.

 Don’t be faint hearted as this will come to an end real fast.
 The only worry is that one sexual encounter may not hit the target so the mating may need to be repeated.